openmc-dev/openmc/README.md

 Complete documentation on the usage of OpenMC is hosted on Read the Docs (both for the [latest release](http://openmc.readthedocs.io/en/stable/) and [developmental](http://openmc.readthedocs.io/en/latest/) version).
-If you are interested in the project or would like to help and contribute, please get in touch on the OpenMC [discussion forum](https://openmc.discourse.group/).
+If you are interested in the project, or would like to help and contribute, please get in touch on the OpenMC [discussion forum](https://openmc.discourse.group/).

 ## Installation